-The all terrain vehicle (ATV) is the number one cause of death on Victorian farms.
-ATVs are also known as quad bikes or ag bikes.
-Most injuries and deaths involve the bike rolling over the rider.
-Safety suggestions include:
+Quad bikes are the number one cause of death on Australian farms and a major cause of trauma on Victorian farms.
+Most injuries and deaths involve the quad bike rolling over the rider.

-- Use the ATV strictly as instructed by the operator’s manual.
+- Use the quad bike strictly as instructed by the operator’s manual.

 - Only ride on familiar and even tracks.